 If, for any reason, a faculty member has reason to question the satisfactory progress of any student in the program, he/she will discuss the problem with the student.
 If the problem persists, the faculty member may bring the issue to the attention of the program administration and the College of Psychology faculty.
 Appropriate faculty will be asked for additional review and comment.
+Additionally, students are evaluated by instructors in designated semester long courses and by field supervisors during practica and internship.
+Program administration reviews these evaluations on an on-going basis and a summary of professional behavior is compiled for annual review.
 Students may be referred to the Professional Standing Committee for ethical violations or on-going behavior concerns.